AnIntelligentFool/AnIntelligentFool.github.io/_posts/2019-7-10-data-science-project.md

 ![project4](/assets/images/PROJECT/surround.JPG){:class="img-responsive center-image"}

-Once we have all the different buildings (exactly 2258) I will group them by their Neighborhood to make it more readable and more understandable, and once it is grouped, I will apply One Hot Encoding to extract the dummie variables of all of those buildings.
+Once we have all the different buildings (exactly 2258) I will group them by their Neighborhood to make it more readable and more understandable, and once it is grouped, I will apply One Hot Encoding to extract the dummy variables of all of those buildings.
 I will do that to help me after to know what is the most frequency thing in each neighborhood.
 For this, I will use the following code:

 ```python
 toronto_onehot = pd.get_dummies(toronto_venues[['Venue Category']], prefix="", prefix_sep="")